tp859/newbank/README.md

 To do this:

 - Go to File > Project Structure > Modules
-- Click the '+' button
+- Click the '+' button and select '1 JARs or Directories'
 - Select the .JAR file located in the projects root directory '\\newbank\sqlite-jdbc-3.36.0.3.JAR'